How to Get Rid of Carpet Beetles

 Carpet beetles aren’t especially difficult to eliminate, but their fuzzy larvae can do a lot of damage in a short amount of time.
 The two most common places they’ll infest are your home and car.

-Here’s how to remove them from both, as well as how to keep them from coming back.
+Here’s how to remove them from both, as well as how to prevent future infestations.

 From Your Home